mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 *[Laughter.]*

 **Question**: I was thinking, the samsaric world...
 Is this an awakening?
 You would be able to see the samsaric world... well I would like to say without ignorance, because you’ve awakened from sleeping or the dream.
 So in that sense, they can’t be the same, ignorance [and the samsaric world].
-Because the samsaric world always will be there because of the *tathagatagarbha*.
+Because the samsaric world always will be there because of the *tathāgatagarbha*.
 Is that true?

 **Katagiri Roshi:** When you wake up, and there is no ignorance?
 [Is that] what you mean?